AkashS0109/AccuknoxTask/README.md

 React App to display a json data using various graphs (not reponsive)

 STEPS TO LOCALLY RUN APPLICATION
-# Clone the repository
+// Clone the repository
 git clone https://github.com/username/repository.git

-# Navigate to the project directory
+//Navigate to the project directory cd repository
-cd repository

-# Install dependencies
+// Install dependencies
 npm install
-# Or using Yarn
+// Or using Yarn
 yarn install

-# Start the development server
+// Start the development server npm start
-npm start
-# Or using Yarn
+// Or using Yarn
 yarn start

-# Create a production build
-npm run build
-# Or using Yarn
-yarn build